imblackline/Sigma/README.md

 ### D3.js
 D3.js is a widely-used JavaScript library for creating data visualizations in the browser.
 It provides a powerful set of tools for creating interactive charts, graphs, and other data-driven visual elements.

+### Python and Pandas
+Python, along with the Pandas library, is used for data preprocessing and cleaning.
+You can perform various data transformations and ensure that your data is ready for visualization.

 ## Project Structure